openpipekit/openpipekit.github.io/README.md

-## Standards for Developers
-Each command must have a `--help` option and we recommend help output follows the docopt standard (http://docopt.org/).
+## What makes an Open Pipe Kit command?
+A bundle of commands actually.
+We recommend creating folder of executable commands for your device or database.
+See below what each command can be.

 #### pull command
-A `pull` command for getting a single reading of one or more sensors on a device.
+A `pull` command for getting the values of one or more sensors on a device.

 - Issuing a pull command will print a value on a new line and then exit.
-- If a pull returns values for more than one sensor, output must be in JSON.

-#### stream command
-A `stream` command for getting multipe readings of one or more sensors on a device.
-When a line is returned is up to the logic of the `stream` program.

-- Event based sensors make sense to stream as opposed to issuing a `pull` at an arbitrary interval that may miss events.
-- Stream commands do not exit after returning a value but instead keep alive.
-- Every new value is delimited by a new line.
+- Output must be in JSON like `{"sensor1": 42, "sensor2": 99}`.
+- If your device is the kind that prefers to send data over when it feels like it, feel free to not exit and delimit each reading on a new line.

 #### detect command